0xflux/Wyrm/Milestones.md

 2) [ ] Max upload size set on C2
 3) [ ] `pull_stream` - Pulls a file as a stream (where the file to exfil is larger than the available RAM)
 4) [ ] Link additional modules at comptime into the C2 or agent (via profiles), e.g. to enable NGPB or other custom toolkits.
+5) [ ] Consider deprecating the sleep in `listener` and moving it to the `implant` section instead
+   1) [ ] Or, keep `listener` but the implant options you can have an array of listener key names to include in the build
-5) [ ] Multiple URLs / IPs for C2
+6) [ ] Multiple URLs / IPs for C2
-6) [ ] Separate URIs for POST and GET
+7) [ ] Separate URIs for POST and GET
-7) [ ] Round robin and different styles for URI & URL rotation
+8) [ ] Round robin and different styles for URI & URL rotation
-8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+9) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
-9) [ ] Ps should show parent pids with children in a hierarchy
+10) [ ] Ps should show parent pids with children in a hierarchy

 ### v1.0 - Whelpfire